msranjana/Nutsy_VA/README.md

+# Mini project

-# AI Voice Assistant - Mini Project
+# Nutsy: The AI Hyperactive Squirrel 🐿️ — Your Voice Agent

 A real-time voice chat interface that enables natural conversations with an AI assistant using speech recognition, language models, and text-to-speech synthesis.